matt-hoiland/ruby_koans/README.md

 Array slicing works for strings also in the same manner. `String#split` works as expected, accepting a regex as delimiters. `Array#join` is its counterpart.

 `String#==` is defined properly.

+## Koan 8: Symbols

+Symbols are singletons.
+Method names are symbols.
+Identifiers are also symbols.